kendraodru/Full-Stack-Project/README.md

 end
 ```

-Products
+### Products
-Users can see information on all products, all the products in their cart, or a single product.
+The product tables were designed for scalability in the relational database.
+This allows for features such as adding, updating, or removing products possible without dropping the database.
+Through frontend AJAX calls, users can view the product index or a single product using params.
 ``` ruby
 class Api::ProductsController < ApplicationController
     def index